National Preparedness Month

 In 2007, the U.S. Congress designated September 25 of each year as the National Day of Remembrance for Murder Victims.
 On this day, we “honor the memories of murder victims and … recognize the impact on surviving family members.”

-In commemoration of this annual observance, listen to OVC Director Kristina Rose speak with Roberta Roper in the latest edition of the Justice Today podcast edition about the murder of her beloved daughter, Stephanie, and the challenges she and her family faced while trying to navigate the justice system.
-Hear Roberta’s inspiring story and how the crime victims’ field has changed in the past four decades; and learn about the ongoing work that needs to be done to help all victims of crime find their justice.
+Last year, OVC Director Kristina Rose spoke with Roberta Roper as part of the Justice Today podcast about the murder of her beloved daughter, Stephanie, and the challenges she and her family faced while trying to navigate the justice system.
+Hear Roberta’s inspiring story and how the crime victims field has changed in the past four decades; and learn about the ongoing work that needs to be done to help all victims of crime find their justice.

 Visit our Events Calendar to search for memorial events throughout the country.
 Many of these events are free and open to the public.

-Access our Homicide Victims/Co-Survivors page for information about serving homicide victims/co-survivors and to access resources from organizations that may help provide emotional support to survivors and promote healthy grief resolution.
+Access our Homicide Victims/Co-Survivors page for information about serving survivors of homicide victims and to access resources from organizations that may help provide emotional support to survivors and promote healthy grief resolution.

 One such organization is the National Organization of Parents Of Murdered Children, which—

-- offers support to grieving parents and loved ones toll free hotline (888-818-7662) and at in person events;
+- offers support to grieving parents and loved ones through their toll free hotline (888-818-7662) and at in person events;

 - supports local chapters that offer monthly meetings, support, advocacy, and court accompaniment; and